Does your organisation need talented people with digital skills?

 - Supply the participant with necessary equipment and resources for undertaking the internship.

-- Report any work health and safety incidents regarding the participant to the Delivery Partner within two working days.
+- Report any work health and safety incidents regarding the participant to the delivery partner (InternMatch) within two working days.

-- Conduct reporting as required by DJPR or the Delivery Partner.
+- Conduct reporting as required by DJPR or InternMatch.

-Internships, for purposes of this program, are paid entry level digital positions.
+Job placements, for the purposes of this program, are paid entry level digital positions.
 They are intended to provide the participant with an introduction to the business and/or industry, and allow them to apply and learn digital skills in the context of the host business’s operations and current projects.

-Internships under the Digital Jobs program must be at least 12 weeks in duration and pay at least the minimum wage.
+Job placements under the Digital Jobs program must be equivalent to at least 12 weeks in duration and pay at least the minimum wage.

 Check your business is eligible (please refer to the criteria listed in these FAQs).